sentisso/node-mafiles/README.md

 # Parameters and options
 `mafiles(manifestPath, steamid64, options)`
 - `manifestPath: string` Path to the SDA manifest.json file containing more information about the maFiles.
-- `steamid64: number` steamid64 of the steam account that we want the maFile of.
+- `steamid64: string | BigInt` steamid64 of the steam account that we want the maFile of (only as a string or a native BigInt).
 - `options: object` These are optional.
   - `password: string` The password that was used for encrypting the SDA.
 Define this for an instant decryption.
 If the maFile is encrypted and this is not defined, then the user will be prompted for the password via STDIN
   - `maFilePath: string` This allows you to directly specify where the targeted maFile is located.
 If this option is not defined then it is assumed that the maFile is located in the same folder as the specified `manifest.json` and that it's name is `steamid64.maFile` - where `steamid64` is also already specified.